 - Allow employees to log their volunteer hours and request volunteer grants.

 - Discover and share new volunteer opportunities in their community.

 - Set up other employee giving programs, like payroll deductions.

 - View their overall impact through robust reporting tools.

 Workplace giving tools help companies manage everything about their corporate giving initiatives from a central location.
 This provides employees with an intuitive interface they can use to log their volunteer hours, request matches, and more.
 While nonprofits may be doing much of the legwork, companies that invest in the right corporate giving software can make the nonprofit’s job a lot easier.

 4. What companies offer corporate philanthropy programs?

-So it’s always worth asking donors to check and see if their companies offer corporate philanthropy programs.
-Some of the major companies that offer corporate giving opportunities are:
+It’s always worth asking donors to check and see if their companies offer corporate philanthropy programs.
+Here’s an overview of some of the major companies that offer corporate giving opportunities: